karkman/Metagenomics2021/Day3/README.md

 --memory 0.8
 --num-cpu-threads 8

-However, as this is only one week course we cannot wait for your assemblies to finish but let's terminate the running jons.
+However, as this is only one week course we cannot wait for your assemblies to finish but let's terminate the running jobs.

 What was the command to view on-going batch jobs?
 You can terminate the sbatch job byt typing